 Since you’re often paying over a dollar per pod, K-Cups can veer into rather expensive territory.
 You may wish to milk every last drop of coffee out of the pods so you get your money’s worth.
 After brewing once with a K-Cup, can you use it again?

 You shouldn’t use K-Cups twice as the manufacturer does not recommend it.
 In many cases, the coffee in each pod is not plentiful enough for brewing more than once.
-Even if there is, the flavor of twice-brewed coffee is not going to taste nearly as good as it did the first time around.
+A second brew would only produce a weak coffee.

 In today’s article, we’ll talk further about why it’s not a good idea to reuse K-Cups and how you might be able to get more leverage out of yours.
 Make sure you keep reading, as we have lots of great information to share!